-- In mounting your camera, drill holes in the wall, ceiling, and other locations you’ve chosen for the camera to be mounted.
+- In mounting your camera, drill holes in the wall, ceiling, and other locations you’ve chosen to mount the camera.
 After that, place your camera in the proper location and angle.
 When situating your security camera, make sure it has the best motion detection possible.

-- The next step is to connect your home CCTV system and see if it can effectively receive electricity after the wiring process is completed.
+- The next step is to connect your home CCTV system and see if it can effectively receive electricity after the wiring process is complete.

 - The final step in a do-it-yourself house security camera installation is to set up the cameras.
 Smartphones, desktops, and tablets can be used to access your video camera.
 Some self-install home CCTV camera manufacturers include an app and PC software that allows you to view your camera from anywhere.

-Pointers to keep before purchasing a Video Surveillance System
+Pointers to keep before purchasing Video Surveillance Systems

 Much if a video surveillance system is convenient, properly installing it and being logical will provide you with even more convenience.
 You might want to take into account the following aspects before purchasing a system.